thatpixelguy/milesandkilo/manual/scoring.md

 3. Finished the level with five pieces of fruit.
 4. Beat the level on your first attempt in the current playthrough.

-If you accomplish all four of these, you'll get an S. If you miss one then you'll get an A, if you miss two then you'll get a B, and so on.
+If you accomplish all four of these, you'll earn an S. If you miss one then you'll earn an A, if you miss two then you'll earn a B, and so on.

 In Story Mode, you'll receive a score bonus for the rank you earned: